Get insider access

 Transmitter Required No

 These headphones are pretty bulky and aren't intended for use on the go.
-Their ear cups can swivel to lay flat to help reduce their footprint, but they still take up space in your bag.
+Although their ear cups can swivel to lay flat to help reduce their footprint, they still take up quite a bit of space in a bag.
 They also lack a carrying case to protect the headphones when on the go.

 0